|Chapter 32 (1972) pt 4

 road in Prince's Bay near Richmond Memorial Hospital is where Harmony swerved

 the car, nearly losing control of the vehicle to avoid hitting a very deep chuckhole.

 Pulling over to the side were the remains of shredded tires, mangled rims, two iron

 fenders, and what remained of some poor fellow's axle.
-It was at this moment where
+It was at this moment that

-Harmony lost her cool, and it was the only time I ever heard her swear.
+Harmony lost her cool, and it was one of the few times I ever heard her swear.